-Hannah is an artist, curator and d/Deaf activist, originally from Leicester.
+Hannah is an artist, curator and d/Deaf activist, originally from Leicester, UK.
 Having previously worked within the exhibitions team at Nottingham Contemporary and the programme team at Wysing Arts Centre, Hannah now works as co-programme director at Grand Union, Birmingham, alongside access consultation work.

-Concerned with how long-term research can inform and be informed by collectivisation, she is influenced by interdisciplinary social practices and invested in art forms whereby practitioners, makers and publics are brought together.
+Concerned with how long-term research can inform and be informed by collective action, they are influenced by interdisciplinary social practices.
 Based on open dialogue and listening Hannah works with the materiality of curatorial practice, performance, film, writing and convening to collectively imagine a path towards the spaces we want to experience.

-Rooted in a desire to unpack the structural barriers to this possibility and reimagine the potentialities of embodied and spatial investigation, Hannah's work is based on a foundation of hospitality, ecology, generosity and invitation; exploring the nuances of communication and thinking through sensory deprivation/sensory gain.
-Hannah's work extrapolates a practice at the intersection of access, equity and embodied transformations.
+Rooted in a desire to unpack and reimagine the structural barriers to this possibility, Hannah's work explores the nuances of communication through sensory deprivation/sensory gain; extrapolating a practice at the intersection of access, equity, spatial investigation and embodied transformations.

 Between 2020-2021, Hannah was selected for a curatorial residency at Wysing Arts Centre as part of Future Curators Network – a programme supporting the career development of D/deaf and Disabled Curators in partnership with DASH – and now serves as associate advisor to the programme.

-Hannah currently serves as Trustee for a-n Artists Information Company and Collective Text as well as sitting on the advisory panel for Two Queens Gallery, Leicester.
+Hannah currently serves as chair for a-n Artists Information Company, trustee for Collective Text and sits on the advisory panel for Two Queens Gallery.
+Hannah is also a member of British Art Network Steering Committee.

 contact [at] hannahwallis [dot] com